ArdanaLabs/hello-cardano-template/docs/hello-discovery.md

 For vault discovery the natural solution is one NFT per vault which can be used to track that vault.

-For authentication the solution is similar.
+For validation the solution is similar.
 Part of the design of Cardano is that scripts themselves can't enforce rules about utxos sent to them.
 The standard work around is to consider utxos at an address invalid unless they have a token signifying their validity.
 The minting policy of the token can then enforce any desired constraints.